wendyverdonk93/docs/content/api/tools/credit-cards-server-to-server.md

 This is a standard credit card API [direct order request](https://docs.multisafepay.com/api/#creates-a-direct-order) The gateway has been set to __CREDITCARD__.
 In this case, the type of credit card will be detected based on the first four digits.

 __Please note: Server to Server must first be enabled by our Risk department.
-Read more about [activation](https://docs.multisafepay.com/tools/server2server/activate-server-to-server) on our documentation page.__
+See also [activation](https://docs.multisafepay.com/tools/server2server/activate-server-to-server).__

 **Parameters**